magistermaks/fabric/wiki/fabric/fabric.md

 ## Fabric API
 [Back](/README.md)

-This series of articles tries to document the vast Fabric API, `@Deprected` and outdated modules and APIs are not listed here in favor of their newer equivalences.
+This series of articles tries to document the vast Fabric API, `@Deprected` and outdated modules and APIs are not listed here in favor of their newer counterparts.

 #### Table of Contents
 * ~~Basics~~